Shopping (2013 film)

 Shopping is a 2013 New Zealand coming-of-age film written and directed by Mark Albiston and Louis Sutherland.
-It stars Kevin Paulo as a mixed race Samoan New Zealander who falls in with a group of shoplifters led by an Eastern-European immigrant played by Jacek Koman.
+Set in the Kāpiti Coast of Northern Wellington in 1981, it stars Kevin Paulo as a mixed race Samoan New Zealander who falls in with a group of shoplifters, led by an Eastern-European immigrant played by Jacek Koman.
 It premiered at the Sundance Film Festival in January 2013 and was released in New Zealand on 30 May 2013.

 Plot

-On the Kapiti Coast in 1981, mixed-race teenager Willie and his younger brother, Solomon, spend increasing amounts of time away from their violent father and religious mother.
+In the Wellington suburb of Paekākāriki in 1981, mixed-race teenager Willie and his younger brother, Solomon, spend increasing amounts of time away from their violent father and religious mother.
 Willie draws the appreciation of professional thief Bennie after unintentionally aiding one of his robberies.
 Drawn to the camaraderie of Bennie's gang, Willie must decide whether to follow them as they move on or stay behind to care for Solomon.